 Getting Your Used or Salvage Car Through Russian Customs

-Without a doubt the hardest part about importing a used vehicle from the United States into Russia is dealing with customs duties and taxes.
-Much easier, however, is actually getting your used vehicle cleared through Russian Customs.
+Without a doubt, the hardest part about importing a used vehicle from the United States into Russia is dealing with customs duties and taxes.
+Much easier, however, is getting your used vehicle cleared through Russian Customs.

-In order to clear your vehicle through customs, you will need to pay in advance the associated duty, taxes and fees, which we outline in the next section.
+To clear your vehicle through customs, you will need to pay in advance the associated duty, taxes, and fees, which we outline in the next section.
 Along with your payment of these, you will be required to furnish the following documentation to Russian customs authorities at your chosen port of arrival:

 - The Vehicle’s Original Certificate of Title

 - The Vehicle’s Original U.S. Registration

 - Proof of Ownership

 - An Invoice for Payment of Duty, Taxes, and Fees